Miyah-chan/PrivacyQuest/README.md

 Note: PrivacyQuest runs on your browser and requires no installation.
 After Flash dies I will look into a way to run PQ in a window.
 Users will still be able to use earlier versions of browsers to play it.

-# For old users: see the changelog of PrivacyQuest 3 click [here](https://github.com/Miyah-chan/PrivacyQuest/blob/main/PQ3.0.md)
+# For returning users: see the changelog of PrivacyQuest 3 click [here](https://github.com/Miyah-chan/PrivacyQuest/blob/main/PQ3.0.md)

 ![secretchat](https://raw.githubusercontent.com/Miyah-chan/PrivacyQuest/main/media/secretchat.png)